How to Build Your First Discord Bot with Node.js — SitePoint

 - basic knowledge of using a terminal

-Step 1: Setup Test Server
+Step 1: Set Up Test Server

 First of all, we need a test server on which we can later test our Discord bot.
-We can create a new server by clicking the plus icon in the left bottom corner.
+We can create a new server by clicking the plus icon on the left of the screen.

 A pop-up will be displayed that asks you if you want to join a server or create a new one.
 Of course, we want to create a new server.

-Note: This article was updated for 2020.
-To learn more Node, check out Node.js Web Development.